0xcert/solidity-style-guide/README.md

-# Style Guide
+# 0xcert Solidity Style Guide

 ## Introduction

-This guide is based on solidity style guide that can be found here: https://github.com/ethereum/solidity/blob/v0.5.1/docs/style-guide.rst.
+This guide is based on the Solidity style guide that can be found here: https://github.com/ethereum/solidity/blob/v0.5.1/docs/style-guide.rst.
 It mostly follows the guide line but with slight changes and more specific restrictions.